ropinheiro/LearningJava/README.md

 ## hello-java-world

-Web App that actually returns Hello World string.
+Web App returning Hello World string.

 Based on learnings from https://spring.io/guides/gs/spring-boot/#scratch

-Actually being changed to include producers and consumers for a Kafka cluster.
+It was extended to produce/consume messages to/from a topic in a Kafka cluster.

+Based on code from https://github.com/confluentinc/examples/tree/6.0.0-post/clients/cloud/java/src/main/java/io/confluent/examples/clients/cloud

 ## titlecase-converter